 Markets and Subjects Analyzed

-- SQL, NoSQL, and NewSQL databases
+- Structured and unstructured (SQL, NoSQL, and NewSQL databases) workloads

-- Cloud migration tools
+- Cloud migration tools and development methodologies and paradigms

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.